 She told me how my husband thought she was hiding me in her basement and

 would spend hours watching the house.
-She had her own cauldron so couldn't
+As she was in her own abusive marriage couldn't talk long.

-I called a few more people, no one really missed me, or seemed interested, so I felt as if the Navy was the only family I had.
+I called a few more people, no one really missed me, or seemed that interested.
+I hadn't left anything behind.
+That was when I realized the Navy was the only family I had.

 Nine months after my escape, I was born.